zenstackhq/zenstack/docs/zmodel-attribute.md

         function auth(): User {}
     ```

-    Gets thec current login user.
+    Gets the current login user.
 The return type of the function is the `User` data model defined in the current ZModel.

 ## Examples